al-caveman/nsapass/README.md

       _nsapass_ does this neatly with the `-b BITS` argument.

-    - E.g. _pass_ uses the directory stricture offered by the file system ro organise entries.
-This requires too much typing to identify.
+    - E.g. _pass_ uses the directory structure offered by the file system to organise its passwords.
+This requires too much typing to identify a given password.
+E.g. suppose that a password entry is stored in `path/to/foo/.../baz` and suppose that the entry is already made unique by `path/.../baz`, you will still need to type `path/to/foo/../baz` entirely.
+Why not just type `path baz` and let it figure out that you meant that?
+No good reason.

-      _nsapass_ uses a smart tagging system that can effectively achieve a heirarichal partitioning of entries, without needing to type their names fully.
-E.g. you may even skip tags in the middle; something you cannot do with _pass_'s directory structure.
+      _nsapass_ uses a smart tagging system that can effectively achieve that heirarichal partitioning of entries, without needing to type their names fully.
+E.g. in the example above, you can retrieve that entry by not only typing `path baz` (which is already great), but even by simply typing `p b` if those partial tags make the full tags unique already.

     - ...